What is culture?

 It is mainly a personal trait and a God’s gift that we need to maintain by following these habits.

-•Love and enjoy our passion, money comes next.
+•Love and enjoy our passion, and money comes next.

 •Understand and master our field.